cryspycreme/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 				Where n is the number of times the character _ should be printed The line should end with a \n
-				If n is 0 or less, the function should only print \n
+				If n is 0 or less, the function should only print \n 7-print_diagonal.c: Write a function that draws a diagonal line on the terminal.

 This repo is maintained by cryspycreme.